ronkatz96/lerna-ark/packages/polaris-common/README.md

 ### Common Methods

-runAndMeasureTime - gets runnable, returns an object contains the time it took to run the runnable in milliseconds and its' response.
+runAndMeasureTime - gets runnable, returns an object which contains the time it took to run the runnable in milliseconds and its' response.